jon-jacky/Piety/test/wrap/paragraphs.md

 more more more still more more more more more more more more 6 more more more more more more more more more more more even more 7

+Ah, we notice that the line above ending in 4 ends with two spaces.

 This paragraph was typed with lines exceeding 80 characters, and was left with the extra long lines.
 More more more more more more more more more more more more more more more more more more more still more More more more more more more more more more more more more more more more more more more more even more mire more more more more more more more more more more more more more more more more more more still more

+The following paragraph is a cut-pasted copy of the preceding one, but wrapped using [J with fill_column = 65.

+This paragraph was typed with lines exceeding 80 characters, and
+was left with the extra long lines.
+More more more more more
+more more more more more more more more more more more more more
+more still more More more more more more more more more more
+more more more more more more more more more more even more mire
+more more more more more more more more more more more more more
+more more more more more still more

+Oh, our [J wrap left two blank lines at the end of each line above!